How much does a good e-bike cost?

 Can I ride an e-bike like a bicycle?

 Yes, sort of.
 E-Bikes are heavier than regular bikes.
 Their frames are built to accommodate the torque caused by the electric motor.
 They also have batteries and motors that add weight.
-Most e-bikes have several power modes, the lowest of which allows you to ride most like a regular bike while still providing you with some pedal assistance.
+Most e-bikes have several assistance modes, the lowest of which allows you to ride most like a regular bike while still providing you with some pedal assistance.
+Or, you can turn the motor off completely and just use human power.

 Do e-bikes regenerate the battery?